Miss Belvedere

 Miss Belvedere is a 1957 Plymouth Belvedere that was sealed in an underground vault on the grounds of the Tulsa city courthouse on June 15, 1957, as a 50-year time capsule: a "product of American industrial ingenuity with the kind of lasting appeal that will still be in style 50 years [later]."

 The car, a gold and white sport coupe with four miles on its odometer, was buried as part of Tulsa's "Tulsarama" Golden Jubilee Week festivities celebrating Oklahoma's 50th year of statehood.
 As a time capsule, it was intended to be unearthed and presented to the person or their descendent who came nearest to guessing Tulsa's population fifty years later, in 2007.
 The poured in place concrete enclosure had been sprayed with pneumatically applied gunite and advertised as capable of withstanding nuclear attack.

-Nicknamed Miss Belvedere by a member of the 2007 organizing committee, the car was unearthed on for the state's centennial celebration and publicly presented the following day only to discover the vault had been long breached by water and the car itself had suffered significant cosmetic and structural damage.
+Nicknamed Miss Belvedere by a member of the 2007 organizing committee, the car was unearthed for the state's centennial celebration and publicly presented the following day only to discover the vault had been long breached by water and the car itself had suffered significant cosmetic and structural damage.

 After stabilization and ten years in storage, the Plymouth was accepted by the Historic Auto Attractions Museum in Roscoe, Illinois where it remains on display as of 2025, largely unrestored.